-Beginning in 2019 we provided Year 9 and 10 students with further elective subject opportunities so they can engage in a wider curriculum encounter.
-In recognition of the need for students to be exploring pathways at this time in their education, some flexibility is provided allowing students to explore their passions, interests and individual educational needs, through offering a variety of Arts and Technology subjects.
+Beginning in 2019 we provided Year 9 and 10 students with further subject elective opportunities so they can engage in a wider curriculum encounter.
+In recognition of the need for students to begin exploring pathways at this time in their education, some flexibility is provided allowing students to explore their passions, interests and individual educational needs throughout by offering a variety of Arts and Technologies.

 In alignment with the Victorian Curriculum, students in Years 9 and 10 will continue to undertake the compulsory studies of English, Mathematics, Science, Humanities, Health and Physical Education, Faith Education, Pastoral Care, Arts & Technology, STEM and Agricultural Studies have also been offered.
-Students will also have the opportunity to engage in Languages - Indonesian, Vocational Education and Training (VET), School Based Apprenticeships and Traineeships (SBAT) and VCE General Mathematics in Year 10.
+Students will also have the opportunity to engage Languages - Indonesian, Vocational Education and Training (VET), School Bases Apprenticeships and Traineeships (SBAT) and VCE General Mathematics in Year 10.